 My biggest regret about our stay at The Tides is that we didn’t bake in a day to hang by their beautiful pool and sandy beach on the creek!
 It was beautiful.
 Right off the pool is the Fish Hawk Oyster Bar & Restaurant, which offers all sorts of surf and turf options for lunch and dinner.
 Their menu looks delicious and was probably much more up our alley than where we dined on the Chesapeake Terrace (more on that below!) but it closes at 8pm, right around the time our sunset cruise docked back at the marina.
 If you do end up by the pool or eating at Fish Hawk—or anywhere on the property, really, since it’s available at all bars!—make sure you get a Lancester Lemonade.
 It’s the resort’s signature drink made with chilled vodka, limoncello, Northern Neck Ginger Ale, fresh squeezed lemon, and garnished with lemon balm and fresh herbs.

-Like I mentioned before, the resort has so many activities so you won’t be bored.
+Like I mentioned before, the The Tides Inn has so many activities so you won’t be bored.
 Lindsey and I enjoyed walking down the sandy beach at golden hour and walking up and down some of the docks.
 When we booked our trip, I was curious as to what the demographics of the resort would be since a lot of their marketing features older couples.
 I was a little nervous about being the only young group!
 When we arrived, I was pleasantly surprised—there were people of all ages!
 There were a lot of young families and then several millennial groups and several empty nester groups.
 There really is something for everyone.